 Our Monday keynotes, Antony Whitaker and Dr. Leon Alexander, reminded us that technology has forever changed our industry.
-Staying up-to-date with the latest technology is a must in order to streamline business processes and fulfil clients’ expectations.
+Staying up-to-date with the latest technology is a must in order to streamline business processes and fulfill clients’ expectations.

 #7 Serve Others

 Always give back to move forward.
-Humanitarian and #BeAwesometoSomebody founder Mark Bustos told us that giving back has made him a better business owner and leader because serving other has allowed him to interact with everyone with humility and gratitude.
+Humanitarian and #BeAwesometoSomebody founder Mark Bustos told us that giving back has made him a better business owner and leader because serving others has allowed him to interact with everyone with humility and gratitude.